Where to see flamingos in Kenya

 Flamingos are spectacular birds, dressed in pink feathery coats.
 Although, there are only six species of flamingos remaining in the world.
 Yet, they can still be spotted easily by birders.
 These birds are usually found near wet habitats as they are quite adaptable.

-Flamingos are seen in the Caribbean, South America, Middle East, and near the Mediterranean.
-However, one of the best spots to see a breathtaking sight of millions of flamingos is in Africa.
+Flamingos are seen in the Caribbean, South America, the Middle East, and near the Mediterranean.
+However, one of the best spots to see the breathtaking sight of millions of flamingos is in Africa.